 Scroll to the bottom for full, printable recipe, ingredients and video.

-- Cook: Add butter to large saucepan or skillet and melt over medium heat.
-Whisk in flour and then slowly pour in milk.
-Keep whisking to make sure to get out lumps.
+- Cook: Add butter to a large saucepan or skillet and melt over medium heat.
+Whisk in flour and then slowly pour in the milk.
+Keep whisking to make sure to remove lumps.

-- Stir in salt and pepper and cook until desired thickness, about 3 minutes.
+- Stir in the salt and pepper.
+Cook until desired thickness, about 3 minutes.

-Let the gravy completely cool.
+Store: Let the gravy cool.
 Store in an airtight container for 4-5 days.
-To reheat, pour back in a saucepan and add a little extra milk to help thin it out.
+To reheat, pour back in a saucepan and add a little extra milk to help thin out the gravy.
 Heat over medium heat until warmed.

-Gravy can be poured on just about anything in my humble opinion but here are some of our favorites:
+This white gravy recipe can be poured on just about anything in my opinion but here are some favorites:

 - Over mashed potatoes

-There are few ingredient substitutions you can use for this gravy recipe.
+There are a few ingredient substitutions you can use for this recipe.

 Fat: My mom would often replace butter with sausage or bacon grease.
-You can use 4-5 tablespoons of grease.
+You can use 4-5 tablespoons of grease in the place of butter.

-Liquid: You can use your favorite milk, half and half or whipping cream.
-If you want to avoid dairy, you can make gravy with water or chicken/vegetable broth.
+Liquid: Choose your favorite milk, half and half, or cream.
+If you want to avoid dairy, you can make the gravy with water or chicken broth.
 Substitute equal amounts.

-Seasoning: I love just the classic salt and pepper but feel free to try other seasoning like seasoned salt, a pinch of cayenne or even a pinch of ground dried sage.
+Seasoning: I love classic salt and pepper but feel free to try other seasonings like seasoned salt, a pinch of cayenne pepper for heat, or a pinch of dried sage.

 How do you thicken white gravy?